wydoorg/documents/privacy-policy.md

 If you want your communication to be private, please use email encryption.
 Further information can be found at http://www.gnupg.org/.
-Public keys for WYDO personnel can be found at http://www.wydo.org/about-wydo/members-of-the-board.
+Public keys for WYDO personnel can be found at the [list of members of the board](/node/12).

 Emails received through wydo.org addresses are stored on infrastructure